-- Proposed committee members or request for postponement due on or before the first Monday of March.
+- Propose committee members or request for postponement due on or before the first Monday of March.

 - Postponement response due on or before the second Monday of March.
 In the case of a postponement request, the faculty provide a response and the dean informs the VCAA and the candidate.

 - Review committee formed on or before the third Monday of March.

 - Evaluation materials due from candidate on or before the first Friday of April.

 - Committee recommendation to the dean due on or before the third Friday of April.